Plague Doctor Tattoos

 The size and placement of your tattoo can have a significant impact on how long you’ll be sitting for your tattoo.

-At the same time, locations known for being more painful, such as the ribs, may take more time to complete to allow time for breaks.
+At the same time, tattoo placements known for being more painful, such as the ribs, may take more time to complete to allow time for breaks.

-Take this into consideration when planning for your new plague doctor tattoo.
+Take this into consideration when planning for a new tattoo.

 The Location of Your Tattoo Shop: